jpedro/jpedro.github.io/git-dd.md

 # `git-dd`

-My current favourite git alias is `dd`.
+I have this git alias called `dd`.
 Cool cool.
 What does it do?

 ```
 $ git help dd